 Effective August 1, 2022, the State of Delaware, which is the Company's state of incorporation, enacted legislation that enables Delaware corporations to limit the liability of certain of their officers in limited circumstances, as permitted under Section 102(b)(7) of the Delaware General Corporation Law (DGCL).
 In light of this legislation, and after careful consideration, the Board of Directors has adopted a resolution setting forth and declaring the advisability of, and recommends the stockholders approve an amendment to Article IX of the Company's Certificate of Incorporation to allow for exculpation of certain of the Company's officers.
-Currently, Article IX of the Company's Certificate of Incorporation contains a provision eliminating the personal liability of the Company's directors for monetary damages for breach of fiduciary duty as directors, to the fullest extent permitted by the DGCL as the same exists or may hereafter be amended.
+Currently, Article IX of the Company's directors for monetary damages for breach of fiduciary duty as directors, to the fullest extent permitted by the DGCL as the same exists or may hereafter be amended.